Windows Logo Program Newsletter

 The Windows Logo Program Newsletter provides up to date information about the Windows Logo Program.
 Did you get this newsletter from a friend?
 Subscribe to the Windows Logo Program Newsletter.

-Windows Certification workshops start September 26
+Windows Certification workshops start this month

 We're organizing a new series of Certification Workshops, with an emphasis on connected devices and Windows RT testing.
 These events give you the chance to learn about the Windows Hardware Certification program, processes, test kit, and tests.
 But most importantly, Windows RT systems will be available, so you can test your devices on Windows RT with the class drivers-and ideally leave with Windows RT certification.